TestGorilla LogoTestGorilla Logo

 Type 8w7

-Type 8w7s blend the strong leadership of Type 8s and the energetic nature of Type 7s.
+Type 8w7s blend the strong leadership of Type Eights and the energetic nature of Type Sevens.
+They’re usually more extroverted and social than other Masters.

-8w7s are typically more extroverted and social than Type 8s.
-Their powerful personality, combined with an affinity for excitement, often means they’re the life of the party.
+Their powerful and excitable personalities often make 8w7s the life of the party.
 They’re ambitious and action-oriented but also have a zest for life that makes them engaging and likable.

 Type 8w9

-Type 8w9s combine the assertive nature of Type 8s with the peace-seeking quality of Type 9s.
+Type 8w9s combine the assertive nature of Enneagram Eights with the peacemaker and principled qualities of Type Nines.

-8w9s are usually calmer and more composed than other Type 8s, but they can still take decisive action when needed.
+8w9s are usually calmer and more composed than other Type Eights, but they still take decisive action when needed.
 This balance often makes them influential leaders who promote harmony while ensuring that tasks get done.

 They’re also protective but patient, making them well-liked and respected by others.